intergral/frdocs/docs/Best-Practices/Installation/scripted1.md

     ````

     !!! info
-        The installer for Windows assumes you are installing the Grafana Agent in the default location on the C drive.
-This is required for the config file to be placed in the correct location for the Grafana Agent to read it.
+        The installer for Windows assumes you are installing the Grafana Alloy  in the default location on the C drive.
+This is required for the config file to be placed in the correct location for the Grafana Alloy to read it.

 === "Linux"